Lesson 1

 Component Object Model Basics

-- Components are designed to be reused across different applications or systems.
-Because they are self-contained and interact through standardized interfaces, they can be plugged into different environments with minimal modification.
+- Reusability: Components are built to be reused across different applications or systems, not just within the project that first created them.
+Because they are self-contained and interact only through standardized interfaces, they can be dropped into different environments with little or no modification.
+This is the property that makes a component economically worthwhile: the cost of building it well is paid once, and the benefit is collected many times.

-- Software components can interact with other components or systems, often regardless of the programming languages or platforms used.
-This is achieved through well-defined interfaces and standards, such as COM (Component Object Model) in Windows, which allows components written in different languages to work together.
+- Interoperability: Software components can interact with each other largely regardless of the programming language or platform used to build them.
+This is achieved through well-defined interfaces and binary standards, such as COM on Windows, which allow components written in C++, Visual Basic, or other languages to work together at the binary level rather than the source level.
+That binary-level agreement is the technical heart of COM, and it is what the rest of this module unpacks.

 Examples of Software Components

-- COM (Component Object Model) Components: These are binary components that can be used across different languages and environments in Windows.
+- COM (Component Object Model) Components: Binary components that can be used across different languages and environments in Windows, the primary subject of this course.

-- JavaBeans: Reusable software components that can be manipulated visually in a builder tool in Java.
+- JavaBeans: Reusable software components in Java that can be manipulated visually inside a builder tool, following a different but philosophically similar contract-based model.

-- .NET Assemblies: Components in the .NET framework that can be shared across multiple applications.
+- .NET Assemblies: Components in the .NET framework that can be shared across multiple applications, and which in many respects succeeded COM as Microsoft's preferred component model for managed code.

-- Web Services: Components that can be accessed over a network via standard protocols like HTTP and SOAP.
+- Web Services: Components accessed over a network via standard protocols such as HTTP and SOAP, extending the same reuse-through-interface idea across machine boundaries rather than within a single process.

-A software component is a building block of software, designed to be self-contained, reusable, and interoperable.
-It simplifies software development by promoting modularity and enabling developers to build complex systems from smaller, manageable parts that can work together seamlessly.
+In Summary A software component is a building block of software, designed to be self-contained, reusable, and interoperable.
+It simplifies development by promoting modularity and letting developers assemble complex systems out of smaller, well-tested parts that can work together without needing to understand one another's internals.

 Component Software

-COM, as its name indicates, is a specification and a set of development paradigms that supports the development of software components.
+COM, as its name indicates, is a specification and a set of development conventions that support the construction of software components.
+But what, concretely, is a software component in COM terms?

 COM Module Introduction